Fairest of Them All: Plot summary

 Spock, in the meantime, has left the bridge and has convinced Scotty to join the now explicit mutiny.
 They take possession of the auxiliary control room, from where they have full control of the navigation of the ship.
 Other crew members, sent by Kirk to eliminate Spock, are attracted to the peaceful philosophy promoted by the Vulcan and join the mutiny as well.
 Marlena reveals to Spock that she disabled the Tantalus Field when Kirk tried to kill him.
 She suggests that Spock use it to eliminate Kirk.
 Spock declines, replying that no revolution can succeed using the same methods applied by the previous regime.

 The more time passes, the more Kirk is abandoned by his crew and feels helpless, to the point that he asks Spock to meet at the officer's lounge to discuss a potential compromise.
 Spock accepts the invitation, well aware that the meeting could hide a trap.
 When the two men face each other, Kirk tries to shoot Spock, but the Vulcan reveals that all the weapons have been disabled by a dampening field.
 Kirk, enraged at the failure of the attempt, attacks Spock and during a pause in the fight shouts his thoughts about the crew, stating that they are just expendable pawns to reach his goals.
 Unbeknownst to him, his statements are being broadcast to the entire ship by Spock, showing the crew the real nature of their leader.
 Two guards then enter the officer's lounge and, to Kirk's surprise, arrest and finally neutralize him.

 Spock gives a shuttlecraft to Kirk and the few crew members still loyal to him, so that they can reach the nearest habitable system.
-Spock states that he's aware that the entire Terran fleet will try to stop the Enterprise and his attempts to build a peaceful Empire, but that he must try.
+Spock states that he is aware that the entire Terran fleet will try to stop the Enterprise and his attempts to build a peaceful Empire, but that he must try.
 In the last scene, Spock takes command of the bridge as Captain and gives the navigator the order to move "forward".